Yahid-Basha/Url-Saver-Chrome-Extension/README.md

 ### Features
 - **Save URLs:** Quickly save URLs by manually entering them or directly capturing the current open tab URL.
-- **Clear and Start Over:** Easily clear the saved URLs when you no longer need them or want to start anew.
+- **Clear and Start Over:**  [Double Click clear]Easily clear the saved URLs when you no longer need them or want to start anew.
+- **Sorting:** You can sort the urls based on their titles in both orders [double click for reverse order]
 - **Upcoming Features:**
   - Organize URLs: Categorize and tag saved URLs to keep them well-organized for future reference.
   - Export URLs: Save your URL collection to a file for backup or sharing with others.